Evocation/APOKALYPSEwEEKEND/README.md

 actualy its job is going to set all buildings by player destroyable at a specific time on a specific day every week ( for example saturday 8 pm )

-my current problem is, that the buildings after the event r still able to get destroyed, but back after restart maybe some1 got an idea about it without changing too much in the server_publishObject.sqf or server_swapObject.sqf
+my current problem is, that the buildings after the event r still able to get destroyed, but back after restart maybe some1 got an idea about it without changing too much in the server_publishObject.sqf, server_swapObject.sqf and server_monitor.sqf

 #Installation instructions